Joseph-hackathon/hackathon/ETH Seoul 2024.md

 ---
 ### Things I learned from the hackathon:
 - When creating a project using AI, not only an explanation from the blockchain and service perspective is needed, but also a detailed explanation of the creation process and functions of the AI ​​model itself.
+- In blockchain hackathons, the nature of projects in which on-chain transactions occur is of greater interest and focus, so more functions should be added to on-chain projects than to projects that are off-chain.

 ---
 ### What i did